wp-plugins/plugin-register/readme.txt

 No. The only information saved by Plugin Register is the name and version of the plugin, and the name and URL of the Wordpress site it is installed on.
 I do not intend to ever get any persons personal information using this plugin.
 Registration is also manually-triggered, so no details are stored without the permission of the person who activated the plugin.

 == Changelog ==

+= 0.6 =

+* Added additional information to some reports
+* Made reports quicker to navigate
+* Rewrote a lot of SQL statements
+* Added report to show list of registered sites

 = 0.5.2 =